 Of particular note is the Company's position in creating an appropriate framework for returning women into senior management positions after maternity and parental leave.
 A number of part-time models allow women to re-enter their original management positions and continue to serve in an executive position.

-Attila DOGUDAN Chairman of the Management Board
+Attila Dogudan Chairman of the Management Board Michael Dobersberger Member of the Management Board